-They’re not, ahem, ‘hidden gems’, as you’ve probably heard of them all, but I do think they’re special.
-Nor are all off the beaten track destinations – some are busy commercial cities with a vibrant everyday life that mainly draws local tourists and business travellers.
+Despite many being under-the-radar, they’re not ‘hidden gems’; you’ve probably heard of many of them, but we think they’re special.
+Nor are all off-the-beaten-track destinations – some are busy commercial cities with a vibrant everyday life that mainly draws local tourists and business travellers.
 Other see masses of tourists heading to nearby hotspots who overlook the charms of the alluring city that’s right under their nose.

 Antalya

 This seaside city may be on Turkey’s Asia side, but Antalya feels very European.
 Most tourists go for the sun and sand, making a beeline for the colossal resorts a short drive east on the Turkish Riviera.
-The old town, Kaleiçi, where we rented a centuries-old sandstone house one winter (and raised a litter of kittens), is much more compelling.
+The old town, Kaleiçi, where we rented a centuries-old sandstone house one winter (and raised a litter of kittens!), is much more compelling.

 Expect handsome Ottoman architecture, a scenic harbour, historic hammams, and waterfront seafood restaurants.
 There are also a handful of sights outside its Roman walls, including an atmospheric bazaar, stunning ocean-side park, and Antalya Museum, home to Turkey’s largest collection of archaeological treasures.